-If you're like most folks, when you hear that someone has lung cancer, you probably assume he's a smoker.
+If you're like most folks, when you hear that someone has lung cancer, you probably assume they are a smoker.
 But there's more to it than that.

 So even if you wouldn't dream of lighting up a cigarette, you still take in harmful chemicals when you're around someone who does.
 There are at least 70 kinds in secondhand smoke that can lead to cancer.